riverscn/build-openwrt-firmware/README.md

 Alternatively, you can build openwrt on your own computer.

 Ubuntu or Debian is supported.

-Be ware: if you use Docker for Windows, [unifreq's script](https://github.com/unifreq/openwrt_packit/blob/master/README.ACTION.md) may not work correctly.
-You can use a Virtual Machine instead.

 Run `./build.sh configs/*.sh` to build all targets.